KNIME logo

 Big data

-Big data is the term for extremely large datasets that can be analyzed computationally to reveal patterns, trends, and associations, especially relating to human behavior and interactions.
+Big data refers to extremely large datasets that can be analyzed computationally to reveal patterns, trends, and associations—especially in relation to human behavior and interactions.

 BigQuery

-BigQuery is Google's fully managed and serverless data warehouse.
-It enables very fast SQL queries using the processing power of Google’s infrastructure.
+BigQuery is Google's fully managed and serverless data warehouse that enables scalable querying and analysis of large datasets.

 Binary classification